The Essential Guide To

 Be vigilant in observing the effects of microdosing on the two days between microdoses.
 Many people perceive increased feelings of flow, creativity, and energy the day after they microdose, as well as the day of microdosing.

 Microdosing LSD every day is not recommended.
 Psychedelics like LSD produce a tolerance, even with microdoses, so you might see diminishing returns after a few days.
-This is why Jim Fadiman suggested leaving a couple of days between each dose.
+This is why Dr. Fadiman suggested leaving a couple of days between each dose.

 One other downside to microdosing every day is normalizing a very potent substance.
-I compare it to the use of coffee for productivity purposes.
+You can compare it to the use of coffee for productivity purposes.
 When you drink coffee every day, over time you need to increase the dose to get the same effect.
 One cup of coffee turns into two or three or four cups of coffee within 2-3 months.

 It is best to leverage microdosing as an occasional advantage, rather than a consistent go-to like coffee.

 For an extensive guide on how to get started with microdosing, and create a protocol that gets the most out of your experience, sign up to our Microdosing Course now!

 While it’s certainly an oversimplification, people generally microdose for two different reasons: to decrease the frequency and intensity of undesirable mental states or to improve the frequency and intensity of desirable mental states.